Heckman Selection Model

 The estimator of the coefficient covariance matrix of the two-step method is given by:

-where , is a diagonal matrix with on the diagonals, is an identity matrix, , and is the coefficient covariance matrix from the Probit estimation of Equation (31.39).
+is the coefficient covariance matrix from the Probit estimation of

 Maximum Likelihood